SOMETIMES THERE IS NO “SECOND CHANCE”

 Preventing horrific terrorist attacks may require new legal rules

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Last week, at a gathering of cybersecurity experts, an exasperated CIA Director conveyed the intelligence community’s growing frustration over restrictions imposed on its information-gathering capabilities:

 In the past several years, because of a number of unauthorized disclosures and a lot of hammering over the government’s role in the effort to try to uncover these terrorists, there have been some policy and other legal actions that make our ability – collectively, internationally – to find these terrorists much more challenging.